 - Consider your migraine threshold.
 Is it a busy time at work?
 Are you dealing with stressful family situations?
 Is there a change in seasons?
 These things can quickly fill your proverbial bucket and make it easier to overflow.
 A preventative medication would normally allow you to get away with more of these things without an attack.

 - Go slow.
-Sometimes in our Migraine Strong group we see people are just told to stop cold turkey medications they’ve been on for months to years and it usually comes with negative results.
+Sometimes in the Migraine Strong group we see people are just told to stop cold turkey medications they’ve been on for months to years and it usually comes with negative results.
 Weaning is always a good option, even on a low dose.
 If you feel you need to go slower than what your doctor has advised, have an honest and open conversation about it.
 At the end of the day, you are the one who has to experience the side effects, not them.

 - Relapse is always possible.
 In a study that measured the success rate of stopping preventative medication, relapse cases occurred 6 months after stopping medication.
 Staying on top of an increase in symptoms should be a clue to speak with your doctor before attacks go from episodic to chronic.